Letter of credit, in a broad perspective, is one of the payment methods in international trade.

-We have explained above that letters of credit can limit the risks of importers and exporters.
-However, how can letters of credit achieve this?
-Letters of credit can balance the risks of exporters and importers because responsibility of LC operations is given to a third party, to the banks.
-We will explain this later on detailly.
+Letters of credit can balance the risks of both exporters and importers, because responsibility of L/C operations is given to a third party, to the banks.

 “Credit means any arrangement, however named or described, that is irrevocable and thereby constitutes a definite undertaking of the issuing bank to honour a complying presentation.”
 (UCP 600, article 2)

-This letter of credit definition is taken from the UCP 600 (ICC Uniform Customs and Practice for Documentary Credits) which is the latest version of the rules published by ICC (International Chamber of Commerce ) regulating the letters of credit operations all around the world.
+Above letter of credit definition is taken from the UCP 600 (Uniform Customs and Practice for Documentary Credits) which is the latest version of the rules published by ICC (International Chamber of Commerce ) regulating the letters of credit operations all around the world.

 Role of the ICC and UCP in Letters of Credit